-- Cannot afford the cost of travel

-- Are not physically well enough to use public transportation

-- Feel uncomfortable facing travel alone

-Patients are picked up and taken to/from their appointments by a volunteer driver.
+- Cannot afford the cost of travel - Are not well enough to use public transportation - Feel uncomfortable facing travel alone Patients are picked up and taken to/from their appointments by a volunteer driver.

-New patients who register are required to pay a one-time \$100 registration fee.
-If you can't afford to pay, you can ask about the fee assistance program.
-Children 18 years old or younger will not be charged.
+New patients who register will be asked to pay a one-time fee.
+Children 18 years of age or younger will not be charged.
+If you can't afford to pay, you may be eligible for assistance through their compassionate program.